hayao-k/aws-health-exporter/README.md

 * CSV Export: Automatically formats and exports the data into a CSV file, making it simple to store, share, and analyze.

 ## Prerequisites
-AWS credentials with appropriate permissions to access AWS Health and AWS Organizations services
+* AWS credentials with appropriate permissions to access AWS Health and AWS Organizations services
+* You must have a Business, Enterprise On-Ramp, or Enterprise Support plan from AWS Support to use the AWS Health API.

 ## Usage
 To use AWS Health Exporter, run the binary with the desired flags.
 Below are the available flags: